MicrosoftDocs/microsoft-salescopilot-docs/articles/privileges.md

 ---
-title: Privileges required to use Sales app
+title: Privileges required to use the Sales app
-description: Learn what are the various privileges required to use Sales app ms.date: 11/20/2025 ms.topic: overview ms.service: microsoft-sales-copilot
+description: Learn what are the various privileges required to use the Sales app ms.date: 11/20/2025 ms.topic: overview ms.service: microsoft-sales-copilot